clojure-lsp/clojure-lsp/docs/settings.md

 For global settings which should work for all the projects using `clojure-lsp`, you just need to add the same configs to `~/.lsp/config.edn`.

-For an example of `config.edn`, check [here](https://github.com/ericdallo/dotfiles/blob/master/.lsp/config.edn).
+For an example of a global `config.edn`, check [here](https://github.com/ericdallo/dotfiles/blob/master/.lsp/config.edn).

 ---
 ## InitializationOptions